01

 Thrice.

-bound with utmost devotion and in that moment, even the morning paused to listen.
+Draped in his lungi, bound with utmost devotion and in that moment, even the morning paused to listen.

-quickly adjusts her saree and offers a delightfully rich, aroma-filled cup of coffee to her husband.
+And Mrs. Swaminathan, after completing her pooja, quickly adjusted her saree and offered a delightfully rich, aroma-filled cup of coffee to her husband.

-And then, without waiting for a word of praise, she quietly slips away,
+And then, without waiting for a word of praise, she quietly slipped away, hurrying towards a corner room as if another world was waiting for her.

-we can see Mrs. Swaminathan lifting her hands, curling her fingers gracefully through the long curls.
+As the sun’s rays began to slip through the window, we could see Mrs. Swaminathan lifting her hands, curling her fingers gracefully through the long curls.

 Holding the hair and weaving it into a perfect braid.

-As the sun starts to gleam, it finds an innocent face, nodding and shaking her head, rolling her eyes up and down,
+As the sun started to gleam, it found an innocent face, nodding and shaking her head, rolling her eyes up and down, trying to catch a glimpse of herself.

-And very soon —
+And very soon that innocent face shifted.

-Something is wrong.
+Something was wrong.

-Her eyes search across the room.
+Her eyes searched across the room.

 Looking here.